Има нова версия на тази страница, но все още е само на английски език. Помогнете ни да преведем последната версия.

 “The use of cryptocurrencies for illicit activities seems to comprise only a small part of the overall cryptocurrency economy, and it appears to be comparatively smaller than the amount of illicit funds involved in traditional finance.”

-This update will reduce the energy required to secure Ethereum by about 99.95%, creating a more secure network for a much smaller carbon cost.
-This will make Ethereum a truly low-carbon blockchain while boosting its security and scalability.
+The Merge was Ethereum's biggest upgrade and reduced the energy consumption required to secure Ethereum by 99.95%, creating a more secure network for a much smaller carbon cost.
+Ethereum is now a low-carbon blockchain while boosting its security and scalability.

 Week in Ethereum News(opens in a new tab) - A weekly newsletter covering key developments across the ecosystem.